site2site/site2site.github.io/lectures/week2/client-server.md

 *	![Web-like Internet](https://raw.github.com/site2site/site2site.github.io/master/images/lectures/week2/imageOfTheInternet_650px.png)

-### The Web is an application of the Internet composed of a series of protocols, languages and applications, such as the browser.
+### The Web is an application of the Internet composed of a series of protocols, languages and applications, such as HTTP, HTML, CSS, Javascript and the web browser.

 ## Web History and Structure